JimLundin/opendpm/README.md

 This is an unofficial tool and is not affiliated with or endorsed by the European Banking Authority (EBA).
 The original AccessDB source is available at the [EBA DPM Website](https://www.eba.europa.eu/risk-and-data-analysis/reporting-frameworks/dpm-data-dictionary).

-## What is OpenDPM?
+## What is DPM Toolkit?

-OpenDPM makes EBA DPM 2.0 databases accessible across all platforms by converting Windows-only Access databases to SQLite and generating type-safe Python models.
+DPM Toolkit makes EBA DPM 2.0 databases accessible across all platforms by converting Windows-only Access databases to SQLite and generating type-safe Python models.

 ### Key Benefits